sreethut/Cpp/README.md

-compile the programs using gcc run using ./(file name)
+compile the programs using gcc, run using ./(file name)